fromkeith/runlam/README.md

 ### Configuration
 Configure how the lambda func is exported

-Any subfolder can contain the **runlam.json** file with the following configurations.
+Any subfolder can contain a **runlam.json** file with the following configurations.
 ```json
 {
     "aws": {